ArthurSonzogni/chromiumos-platform2/init/tmpfiles.d/README.md

 # tmpfiles.d Configuration Files

-These `.conf` files define filesystem operations that are needed to setup paths.
-This is commonly creating specific files and directories with specific permissions and ownership prior to running a system daemon.
+These `.conf` files define filesystem operations that are needed to set up paths.
+This is commonly creating specific files and directories with specific permissions and ownership before running a system daemon.
 For example an upstart job with:

 ```bash